ALSchwalm/ALSchwalm.github.io/blog/_posts/2014-01-23-Template-argument-deduction-CPP.md

 them in their entirety in the confines of this short post.
 I leave that cumbersome task to more eloquent and knowledgeable programmers.

-That being said, template argument deduction is a very useful feature of the language which has an unfortunate tendency to be underutilized.
+That being said, template argument deduction, which has an unfortunate tendency to be underutilized, is a very useful feature of the language.
 For the unfamiliar, C++ function templates have the ability to determine the types upon which they are specialized from the types of the arguments passed to the function.
 For example: